Kenneth-Brandon/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Server-side routing and custom middleware.

 - [ ] Describe Middleware?
+      Middleware are functions that execute during the lifecycle of a request to the Express server.
+Each middleware has access to the HTTP request and response for each route it's attached to.

 - [ ] Describe a Resource?
+      Any information that can be named can be a resource: a document, image, temporal service, a collection of other resources, a non-virtual object(a person), and so on.

 - [ ] What can the API return to help clients know if a request was successful?
+      A successful HTTP request will return a 2xx, for example 200(ok), 201(created), and 204(no content).

 - [ ] How can we partition our application into sub-applications?
+      We can partition our application into sub-applications by implementing routers.

 ## Minimum Viable Product